 Vaccine Appointments Are Currently Available

-You can make a vaccine appointment via MyTowerHealth.
-You do not need to be a Tower Health patient to create a MyTowerHealth account.
-If you know someone who does not have access to technology and they want to schedule a vaccine appointment, please ask them to call 484-659-3000 Monday through Friday between 7:30 a.m. and 5:30 p.m.
-This phone number is only for consumers without technology.
+For any individual who does not have access to technology and wants to schedule a vaccine appointment, please call 484-659-3000 Monday through Friday between 7:30 a.m. and 5:30 p.m.

 Covid-19 Vaccine Administration Fee